MillionConcepts/marslab-reference/README.md

 data sets.
 It is relatively dataset / instrument-agnostic, leveraging tools from `marslab` to permit quick application to new bodies of data.
 It is in active tactical use on Mars 2020 Mastcam-Z and Mars Science Laboratory Mastcam, and has beta support for
 MSL ChemCam.
-* `asdf`: this library provides **a**rchive **s**pectral **d**ata **f**unctions that allow users to **a**rchive **s**pectral
+* `asdf`: this application provides **a**rchive **s**pectral **d**ata **f**unctions that allow users to **a**rchive **s**pectral
 **d**ata **f**iles by keysmashing **a**-**s**-**d**-**f**.
-It streamlines last-mile processing for observational data by concatenating metadata from many sources, converting them into common interchange formats, delivering them to shared data repositories, and rendering a host of visualizations.
-It is in tactical use on Mars 2020 Mastcam-Z and used for analysis on MSL Mastcam.
-We are unfortunately unable to make an implementation of `asdf` publicly available at this time: implementations of `asdf` contain many dataset-, instrument-, and environment-specific components, and, as such, they are covered by mission nondisclosure rules.
+It streamlines last-mile processing for observational data by converting them into common interchange formats, concatenating them with metadata from many sources, calculating derived parameters, rendering a host of visualizations, and sending all of these products to shared data repositories,  It is in tactical use on Mars
+2020 Mastcam-Z and also used for analysis on MSL Mastcam.
+We are unfortunately unable to make an implementation of `asdf` publicly available at this time.
+Both existing implementations of `asdf` contain many dataset-, instrument-, and environment-specific components, and, as such, are covered by mission nondisclosure rules.
-* [`dustgoggles`](https://github.com/MillionConcepts/dustgoggles), a multi-featured utility library that provides low-level tools and light frameworks for the ecosystem as a whole. `dustgoggles` is especially intended to serve as a home for abstract utilities: things that solve engineering problems in other _marslab_ libraries that are not closely coupled to specific science domain logic.
+* [`dustgoggles`](https://github.com/MillionConcepts/dustgoggles): low-level tools and light frameworks for the ecosystem as a whole.
-As such, it is also well-suited for supporting many needs of thematically unrelated libraries outside the ecosystem.
+`dustgoggles` consists of abstract utilities that solve engineering problems in other _marslab_ libraries but are not closely coupled to science domain logic.
+As such, some of its components are also suitable for supporting thematically unrelated libraries outside the ecosystem.

+## licensing and availability
+The software components of most _marslab_ libraries are licensed under the BSD 3-Clause License; most are publicly available on
+GitHub.
+Some of them (along with their supporting data and metadata files) are additionally subject to mission-level confidentiality restrictions on distribution (distinct from copyright).

+The non-code components of the `marslab-reference` repository are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

+Please contact `chase@millionconcepts.com` with questions on licensing and data availability.